 - Engage partners,

-- Present outcomes at a final conference in Cairo in the summer of 2020.
+- Present outcomes at a final conference in Cairo,

 The Four alumni team members in alphabetical order are: